You can essentially take this as a general list of recommendations.

 Image Viewer: icat within kitty for the most part, but also imv.

 Communication: beyond Slack (and to an extent, Discord and Instagram) as a necessary evil to communicate, I have started using Texts, which integrates all three main apps I use - Discord, Instagram, and Signal.
+Shame that no one who texts me reads my website because I would kindly like them to stop using any of the big 3 necessary evils and use Signal, but I’m sure the sun would explode before that ever happens.

 Services